 3. How are the Books of Prime Entry Updated?

-Nowadays, the books of prime entry are updated via an accounting software and copies of the prime records uploaded to be stored within the system.
+Nowadays, the books of prime entry are updated via an accounting software and copies of the prime records are uploaded to be stored within the system.
 However, years ago, the books would have been filled out by hand and hard copies of the source documents stored in folders.